PeterBunBun/JL/README.md

 		super(Entity, self).__init__()
 		pass  #Some other codes

-		d = HtmlLinkDecorator()
-		self.setDecorator(d)
+		d = markdownDecorator('bold')  #This markdownDecorator() class should be designed in advance self.setDecorator(d)
 	```

-2. Changing the rule of an object dynamically
+2. Changing the decorating rule of an object dynamically

 	Simply use the setDecorator() method to change to decorater of the object.